 For example, manufacturers now have access to real-time audio and video being simultaneously gathered by hundreds, or even thousands of sensors throughout their facilities.
 In addition, cloud storage, M2M (machine-to-machine) communication and broad network connectivity through the IIoT have illuminated dark data.
 Large volumes of complex information can be processed with greater speed and

 Since this information is no longer siloed, there is bottom-up transparency on most every piece of the puzzle allowing analysts to study and quantify each step’s financial impact.
-Demand forecast, production timeline, quality, yield and supplier performance are just some of the many areas that can be refined through this greater granularity of data, and manufacturers are seizing the opportunity improve their operations.
+Demand forecast, production timeline, quality, yield, and supplier performance are just some of the many areas that can be refined through this greater granularity of data, and manufacturers are seizing the opportunity to improve their operations.

 Another way the IIoT can use data to optimize manufacturing is through a secure facilities network.
 In this environment, any number of automated devices within a plant can be linked together in a hardwired, or even wireless network.
 This network can then funnel data gathered from each access points through one centralized software application – a Human Machine Interface (HMI).
 The HMI acts as the brain of the facility, providing operators with a dashboard to troubleshoot in real-time from wherever they are limited only by their ability to connect to the network.

 Maintaining Integrity and Security

 When expected to meet market demands, manufacturers can’t simply disregard sensors and IIoT connectivity as passing trends.
 The benefits, namely the ROI, are too great to ignore.
 However, as machine connectivity continues to evolve, it’s important to identify possible threats.

 These steps can help you take action and safeguard your facility: